Our Asia Facts for Kids shall provide lots of interesting and fun facts on the Asian continent.

 20. Seven of the Asian countries belong to the Commonwealth States.
 Queen Elizabeth II of England is the head of the Commonwealth.
 The Asian nations belonging to the Commonwealth are: Bangladesh, Brunei, India, Malaysia, Pakistan, Singapore and Sri Lanka.

 Did you know?
-The only country in Asia that is located in the Southern Hemisphere is Indonesia!
+The only country on the Asian continent that is located entirely in the Southern Hemisphere is Indonesia!